RishiGupta12/SerialPundit/README.md

 The 'serial communication manager (abbreviated as scm)' is an easy to use java library for communication over serial port.
 It supports RS-232 control signals handshaking, monitoring and has been ported to Linux, MAC, Solaris and Windows operating system.
 It is consistent, portable, efficient, reliable, testable, extensible, modifiable, scalable library.

+It is powerfully configurable for both poll and event driven application designs be it low volume low frequency data or high volume high frequency data etc.

 ##Features
 - Notification whenever a serial port is added/removed from system
 - Linux, Windows, Mac OSX operating systems support